Fort Ward (Virginia): Planning and construction

 It was named for US Navy Commander James H. Ward, killed at Mathias Point.
 It was designed with a perimeter of 540 yards and platforms for 24 guns.
 Later, a 100-pound Parrott gun was added.
 The larger guns made the fort vulnerable if besieged.
 In 1863, the perimeter was expanded to 818 yards with room for 36 guns.

 Gen. John Newton, who was in charge of the forts south of Four Mile Run, supervised the construction and managed the flow of men and material.

 Liberated slaves, also known as "contrabands", helped build the defenses to protect Washington from invasion by Confederate forces during the Civil War.
 The Fort was named for the first Union naval officer to die in the war.
 Fort Ward never saw any attacks, and was dismantled in November 1865, though many African- Americans continued to live there into the 1900s.

 Fort Ward Museum

 The fort is now a part of the City of Alexandria's 45 acre Fort Ward Museum and Historic Site adjacent to Braddock Road, and the museum offers rotating exhibits on American Civil War subjects and a Civil War library.
 It is listed on the National Register of Historic Places and hosts Civil War and Revolutionary War reenactments.
 The historic area now includes a museum, an Officer's Hut, Ceremonial Gate, and reconstructed northwest bastion.
 The site can be found at 4301 West Braddock Road in Alexandria, Virginia.

+In the early 1960s, the land was bought by the city of Alexandria to stop a housing development.
+The city took 44 acres across Braddock Road from Episcopal High School, reconstructed the old fort and made a park.